-• Mei, Ming Z, a director of the Company since June 2014, is also the Co-founder and the Chief Executive Officer of GLP.
+- Mei, Ming Z, a director of the Company since June 2014, is also the Co-founder and the Chief Executive Officer of GLP.
 He was formerly the chief executive officer of Prologis for PRC and Asian Emerging Markets where he opened Prologis' first PRC office in 2003 and built up its operations in the PRC.
-Mr

-Mei has extensive experience in various business sectors, including but not limited to real estate, land acquisition, construction and asset acquisition.
+Mr Mei has extensive experience in various business sectors, including but not limited to real estate, land acquisition, construction and asset acquisition. - Zhuge Teresa, a director of the Company since July 2014, is Vice Chairman of the Company and oversees fund management, financial services and capital deployment and leads negotiations for the Company's acquisitions and strategic projects.
+Ms. Zhuge previously served as the Co-President and Chief Financial Officer of the Company.
+Ms. Zhuge was deputy CFO of SZITIC Commercial Properties and also worked with Morgan Stanley Properties China and Deloitte.